olmozavala/Prostate_and_PZ_DL_Segmentation_Code/README.md

 while read requirement; do conda install --yes $requirement || pip install $requirement; done < requirementsT.txt `

+## Data
+The test data is freely available and can be downloaded from this link: [data](https://goo.gl/193hqk).
+In order to edit the configuration file as little as possible, I suggest you to copy the data folder at the root folder of this repository.

 ## Run Test
 The organization of the folders is the one below, and its content is self explanatory.
 The file to run the test is inside the *code* folder and is `MakeSegmentation.py`.
 To configure the run you **must** edit